rimantascode/fitness-ms4/README.md

 - Documentation - ReadMe File, Licence & Mockups.
 - Colour Scheme.
-- materializecss - HTML, CSS Framework.
-  - Grid System - Columns and Rows.
+- Login mechanism
 - Responsive design - Mobile First.
 - Authentication.
 - Logo.
 - UX elements.
-- Accessibility.
-- Contact Form
 - Git - Version Control System
 - GitHub - Remote Repository
 - Hosted - on Heroku
 - Deployed - On Github.
+- Subscription - using stripe
+- cart for merchendise items.
+- Take payments - using stripe.
+- The emails sent on purchase of any merchendise item.
+- The confirmation letters sent once the customer register.
+- Subscribed user access only the exersises plans.
+- Nutrition plans, not logged in user would be able to see 10 plans.
+- Sell the items on the website realated to fitness.
+- Implement the form to on front end to add the products to the website.
+- Implement the quick way to add exercises plans using backend.
+- Sort the products by categaries, price alhabeticly.
+- Search the product in the store.
+- in the home page the customer would be able to see the most popular and newst items.
+- checkout form validation.
+- Messages displaying on the top of the page, telling what actions is doing the website. for example when user loggs in it tells to the user that he is logged in.
+- Footer.
+- News letter

 ### Existing Features

 - Documentation - ReadMe File, Licence & Mockups.
-- Display the period of time when the recipe was added.
 - Colour Scheme.
-- materializecss - HTML, CSS Framework.
-  - Grid System - Columns and Rows.
+- Login mechanism
 - Responsive design - Mobile First.
+- Authentication.
+- Logo.
 - UX elements.
-- Accessibility.
-- Gitpod - Version Control System.
+- Git - Version Control System.
 - GitHub - Remote Repository.
 - Hosted - on Heroku.
 - Deployed - On Github.
-- Pagination - added pagination for more convenient search and also it reduces the loading time of the page.- Counts the letters in the title to make sure the people enter more descriptive titles. - Sweet Alert - it asks for confirmation to delete the recipe.
+- Subscription - using stripe.
+- cart for merchendise items.
+- Take payments - using stripe.
+- The emails sent on purchase of any merchendise item.
+- The confirmation letters sent once the customer register.
+- Subscribed user access only the exersises plans.
+- Sell the items on the website realated to fitness.
+- Implement the form to on front end to add the products to the website.
+- Implement the quick way to add exercises plans using backend.
+- Sort the products by categaries, price alhabeticly.
+- Search the product in the store.
+- Checkout form validation.
+- Messages displaying on the top of the page, telling what actions is doing the website. for example when user loggs in it tells to the user that he is logged in.

 ### Features Left to Implement/fix

+- Nutrition plans, not logged in user would be able to see 10 plans.
+- In the home page the customer would be able to see the most popular and newst items.
-- Authentication
+- Footer.
-- custom logo
+- News letter

 ## Technologies Used.